 (B) The deputy chief of the community services division shall provide a written "Notification of Intent to Terminate" by certified mail, return receipt requested, to the chairperson of the governing board of the eligible entity.
 The notification shall include the charges for such proposed action; sections of the statutes, rules, regulations or contractual obligations that the eligible entity is charged with violating; a statement informing the eligible entity of their right to request a public hearing on the proposed termination by making a written request within thirty days of the time of the mailing of the notice.
 The notice shall also inform the party that the eligible entity may be represented by an attorney, or by such other representative as designated by a majority of the governing board of the eligible entity.

 (C) When any notice required by this provision to be sent by certified mail is returned because of inability to deliver, the notice required shall be sent by ordinary mail evidenced by a certificate of mailing to the chairperson of the eligible entity.

-(D) The failure of the deputy director of the community development division to give notice in the manner provided in this rule shall invalidate any termination order entered pursuant to such hearing.
+(D) The failure of the deputy chief of the community services division to give notice in the manner provided in this rule shall invalidate any termination order entered pursuant to such hearing.

 Five Year Review (FYR) Dates: 06/16/2016 and 09/02/2021